kavia-common/two-player-tic-tac-toe-web-app-41181-41190/tic_tac_toe_frontend/README.md

 Notes:
 - If REACT_APP_ENABLE_CHATBOT is not "true", the widget will not render.
 - Missing API key disables sending and will show a hint in the input placeholder.
+- Network hardening: If your CI/network blocks external calls, keep REACT_APP_ENABLE_CHATBOT unset (default) to avoid any outbound requests.
+The widget short-circuits and does not initialize hooks when disabled.

 ## Customization